ADAS Testing and Validation| Dorleco | VCU, CAN Keypads, CAN Displays supplier For Electric Vehicles

 a.
 Testing for artificial intelligence (AI)

-Advanced testing techniques, such as adversarial testing and AI-driven simulations, will be required for the integration of AI into ADAS systems to assess decision-making processes.
+Experts will require advanced testing techniques, such as adversarial testing and AI-driven simulations, to integrate AI into ADAS systems and assess decision-making processes.

 b.
 Collecting Information in the Real World